-The department offers a broad range of classes (introduction to computers, programming, web design, Cisco networking, graphics design, hardware etc.).
-By retaining three full-time faculty members, the department will be able to remain current with emerging research and techniques for all courses and programs.
-The addition of one more full-time faculty member in CIS with expertise in Web development and user interface design would help to strengthen a high demand program with tremendous growth potential.
-Additionally a new FT faculty member is required in order for the department to meet its goal of having 75% of the department courses taught by FT faculty.
+The department offers a broad range of classes (introduction to computers, programming, web design, Cisco networking, Information Security, animation, graphics design, hardware etc.).
+By having four full-time faculty members, the department will be able to remain current with emerging research and techniques for all courses and programs.
+The current number of FT faculty member would help the department to meet its goal of having 75% of the department courses taught by FT faculty.